connected-mdeluco/sql_microlearn/README.md

 ```

 ### JSON
 These are general examples demonstrating the use of PostgreSQL JSON functions and operators.
+It is assumed that
+the docker container is running, and connects to the default user database `microlearner` (not the `sql_microlearn`
+database created in the "quick" start.)

 ```
-$ psql
+$ docker exec -it -w /app sql_microlearn_database_1 psql -U microlearner microlearner

+# -- Note, (optional) list database with the following command:
+# \l
+...
+#  -- Note, (optional) connect to another database with the following command:
+# \c sql_microlearn
+...

 # -- Query a JSON array of objects
 # SELECT * FROM json_populate_recordset(NULL::auth.auth, '[{"email": "whistler@example.com", "password": "ad variant thirds"}]'::JSON);